m-lab/ndt-server/spec/ndt7-protocol.md

 the maximum message size that has been specified above.
 See the appendix for a possible algorithm to dynamically change the message size.

-The expected duration of a subtest is up to ten seconds.
-If a subtest has been running for at least fifteen seconds, an implementation MAY close the underlying TLS connection.
-This is allowed to keep the overall duration of each subtest within a fifteen-seconds upper bound.
+The expected duration of a test is up to ten seconds.
+If a test has been running for at least fifteen seconds, an implementation MAY close the underlying TLS connection.
+This is allowed to keep the overall duration of each test within a fifteen-seconds upper bound.
 Ideally this SHOULD be implemented so that immediately after fifteen-seconds have elapsed, the underlying TLS connection is closed.
 This can be implemented, e.g., in C/C++ using alarm(3) to cause pending I/O operations to fail with `EINTR`.

-The server MAY initiate a WebSocket closing handshake at any time and during any subtest.
-This tells the client that either the specific subtest has run for too much time, or that some other criteria suggests that the measured speed would not change significantly in the future, hence continuing the test would waste resources.
+The server MAY initiate a WebSocket closing handshake at any time and during any test.
+This tells the client that either the specific test has run for too much time, or that some other criteria suggests that the measured speed would not change significantly in the future, hence continuing the test would waste resources.
 The client SHOULD be prepared to receive such closing handshake and respond accordingly.
 In